challenger-platform/challenger-api-client-csharp/README.md

 }
 ```

+N.B.
+This function is not accessible for coalitional partners.

 ## Mobile app version

 This code creates an encrypted URL for mobile ready widget.
 It should be passed to mobile app and opened in WebView.